IvanKoevv/ImageToDCT/README.md

 ## About

 This project is the practical part of my batchelors work.
-It is a self implementation of image compression using the Descreet Cosine Transfrom(DCT) based on the methodology of JPEG.
-There are no outside package dependancies.
+It is a self implementation of lossy image compression using the Descreet Cosine Transfrom(DCT) based on the methodology of JPEG.
+There are no external dependancies.
 The project uses only standart Java libs.
-There are two implemented dct's the slow direct way and the faster AAN algorith.
+Curently there are two implemented dct's the slow direct way and the faster AAN algorith.

 The app has a gui that allows the user to: